Cnnctr/onikakushi/README.md

 -----------------------------------------------------------------------------------------
 - General:
   - Some lines were split or joined so they match the voice files.
+  - Voices sometimes have changed/missing words or different phrasing, so text was modified accordingly.

-- Day 1:
+- Major Changes:
-  - That first scene between Keiichi and Mion was rewritten to match the console version because there were no voices for it.
+  - That first scene between Keiichi and Mion on day 1 was rewritten to match the console version because there were no voices for it.

-- Day 9:
-  - The part where Keiichi says loli was changed from "ロリ" to "ちびっ子" in Japanese to match the voice.

 Known Issues:
 -----------------------------------------------------------------------------------------